End2End Multi-View Feature Matching with Differentiable Pose Optimization: Results

 \section{Results}

-We evaluate performance on indoor and outdoor pose estimation in a two-view and multi-view setting (\cref{ssec:two_view_pose,ssec:multi_view_pose}), matching accuracy (\cref{ssec:matching}), and runtime (\cref{ssec:runtime}). \cref{ssec:ablation} shows the effectiveness of end-to-end training and multi-view matching in an ablation study.
+We evaluate performance on indoor and outdoor pose estimation in a two-view and multi-view setting (\cref{ssec:two_view_pose,ssec:multi_view_pose}) and runtime (\cref{ssec:runtime}). \cref{ssec:ablation} shows the effectiveness of end-to-end training and multi-view matching in an ablation study.
+A cross-dataset and matching evaluation is provided in the supplement.

 \paragraphNoSpace{Baselines.} Prior work, in particular SuperGlue~\cite{Sarlin2020SuperGlueLF}, has extensively demonstrated the superiority of the GNN approach over conventional matching.
 Hence, we focus on comparisons to recent matching networks: SuperGlue~\cite{Sarlin2020SuperGlueLF}, LoFTR~\cite{Sun2021LoFTRDL}, COTR~\cite{Jiang2021COTRCT}, and 3DG-STFM~\cite{Mao20223DGSTFM}.
 We additionally compare to a non-learning-based matcher, i.e., mutual nearest neighbor search on the SuperPoint \cite{DeTone2018SuperPointSI} descriptors.
 This serves to confirm the effectiveness of SuperGlue and our method, which both use SuperPoint descriptors.